ryusei-hub/stendhal/README.md

 [![Achievements](https://arianne-project.org/screens/stendhal/THM_Achievement_Stendhal98.jpg)](https://arianne-project.org/screens/stendhal/Achievement_Stendhal98.png)
 [![Party](https://arianne-project.org/screens/stendhal/THM_raid20110105.jpg)](https://arianne-project.org/screens/stendhal/raid20110105.jpg)&nbsp;&nbsp;&nbsp;[More Images >](https://stendhalgame.org/media/screenshots.html)

+I pushed the changes that my team made to Stendhal, where we fixed bugs and added new features.
+Below is Stendhal's description:

 Are you looking for adventure?
 Want to fight for riches?<br>
 Develop yourself and your social standing?
 Meet new people?<br>
 Do you want to be part of a brave new world?